TrixterFilm/trackteroid/doc/sphinx_source/quickstart.md

 ### The Query

-In order to receive data from the Ftrack server you need to perform queries.
-The `Query` class is the entry point for your data access and needs to be initialized with the entity type you want to receive: `Query(<Entity Type>)`.
+To retrieve data from the Ftrack server, you need to perform queries using the Query class.
+This class serves as the entry point for accessing data and should be initialized with the desired entity type: `Query(<Entity Type>)`.

-In the prior example we want to receive any `AssetVersion`, but only take the first result from the server.
+In the previous example, we wanted to retrieve any `AssetVersion` but only fetched the first result from the server.
 Any `get_` method on the Query instance we do refer to as **terminators**.
-Terminators will send the resolved query instruction to the server and fetch the data.
-The result is a collection, namely an EntityCollection or an EmptyCollection instance.
-When printed this is being represented.
+These terminators are responsible for executing the resolved query instruction, sending it to the Ftrack server, and fetching the corresponding data.

+The result is returned as a collection, specifically an instance of either EntityCollection or EmptyCollection, depending on the outcome.
+When printed, the collection is represented as:

 `EntityCollection[<Entity Type>]{<Number of Results>}` or `EmptyCollection[<Entity Type>]`

-You can resolve the query without sending it to the server by just printing it or calling `str` on it.
+If you wish to preview the resolved query without sending it to the server, you can simply print the collection or call str on it.

 ```python
 print(Query(AssetVersion))
 # output: select id, asset.name, version from AssetVersion